Skip to main content

 Kelly brought her expertise in business process improvement to CRi in 2022, after decades of working with large nonprofit and for-profit health care organizations.
 She was drawn to CRi’s belief in holistic wellness for people with disabilities, and its mission of promoting independence in community homes.

 Kelly sees her role as applying her specialized experience to benefit the financial health of the organization, and to give CRi’s clinical teams more time to care for the individuals we serve.
-Since at CRi, she has used her technical and analytical skills to lead a 10-person team in addressing communication challenges, e.g. through the implementation of SharePoint.
+Since at CRi, she has used her technical and analytical skills to lead a 10-person team in addressing communication challenges, such as through the implementation of SharePoint.

 Kelly’s understanding of electronic records systems and accounting software has allowed her to improve the continuity of care at CRi, and previously at Birmingham Green and at Woodbine Rehabilitation & Healthcare Center.
 As CRi’s Controller, she works across departments to address inefficiencies in technology, introducing innovative systems solutions to benefit CRi’s Clinical Directors, Program Managers, and Direct Support Professionals (DSPs).